deborah-adeyemo/CLEARX-Cosmetics-Report/README.md

 ### Overview of Findings

-Explain the overarching findings, trends, and themes in 2-3 sentences here.
-This section should address the question: "If a stakeholder were to take away 3 main insights from your project, what are the most important things they should know?"
-You can put yourself in the shoes of a specific stakeholder - for example, a marketing manager or finance director - to think creatively about this section.
+The overall revenue for CLEARX Cosmetics for the year 2021-2022 was ₦32,089,767, with a total profit of ₦4,396,673.
+The top-selling product categories include Makeup (₦6,641,096), Accessories (₦6,434,772), and Fragrances (₦6,415,067).
+Most customers fall into the age range of 28-38, with a strong female consumer base contributing significantly to sales.

+The company also witnessed strong geographical sales in rural and suburban areas, with an almost equal split in revenue between rural (₦1,255,808,729) and suburban (₦1,248,920,672) locations.

 [Visualization, including a graph of overall trends or snapshot of a dashboard]

 # Insights Deep Dive
-### Category 1:
+### Category 1:Sales by Product Category

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-[Visualization specific to category 1]
+* **Main insight 1.** Makeup led sales with total revenue of ₦6,641,096 and 150,113 units sold.

+* **Main insight 2.** Fragrances closely followed with ₦6,415,067 in revenue and 150,064 units sold.

+* **Main insight 3.** Skincare products contributed ₦6,369,708 in revenue and saw 148,783 units sold.

+* **Main insight 4.** Across all categories, the average profit margin remained consistent, showing a strong business model.

-### Category 2:
+### Category 2:Customer Demographics

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-[Visualization specific to category 2]
+* **Main insight 1.** The largest age group of customers is 28-38, contributing 172,223 units in total sales.

+* **Main insight 2.** The next highest contributors were customers aged 18-27 (156,158 units) and 39-48 (156,349 units).

+* **Main insight 3.** Gender-based sales show that females brought in ₦78,427 in revenue, far surpassing male customers (₦16,077,037).

+* **Main insight 4.** Purchase frequency data suggests females have a higher frequency of repeat purchases.

-### Category 3:
+### Category 3:Geographical Trends

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Main insight 1.** Rural areas generated the most revenue (₦1,255,808,729), followed closely by suburban areas (₦1,248,920,672).

+* **Main insight 2.** The city contributed the lowest revenue (₦1,246,336,789), but still represented a significant portion of total sales.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Main insight 3.** Across all locations, the sale of haircare and skincare products remained consistent in volume.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-[Visualization specific to category 3]
+* **Main insight 4.** Marketing efforts should focus more on rural and suburban areas to maintain and further improve revenue growth.

-### Category 4:
+### Category 4:Economic and Competitive Conditions

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-[Visualization specific to category 4]
+* **Main insight 1.** Sales were strongest when competition was considered "Good" in the market, regardless of economic conditions.

+* **Main insight 2.**  Poor economic conditions did not significantly reduce sales, indicating that beauty products are a priority for many consumers.

+* **Main insight 3.** The "Fair" competition level showed the lowest sales, which suggests a balance of competition keeps the market active.

+* **Main insight 4.**  Marketing strategies should target high-competition areas more aggressively.

 # Recommendations:

-Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following:
+Based on the insights and findings above, we recommend the Stakeholders to consider the following actions:

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**
+* Increase marketing efforts** in rural and suburban areas to capitalize on the high revenue potential.**

+* Target the age group of 28-38** for future product launches, as they have shown the highest interest and purchase frequency.**

+* Enhance product offerings** in makeup and fragrance categories, which contribute the largest portion of the company's revenue.**

+* Focus on female customers, given their significant contribution to revenue, and consider offering loyalty programs or targeted marketing campaigns for repeat customers**

+* Monitor competition closely** and adjust strategies in "Good" competition zones to maintain market share.**